 - 67% of B2B marketers are "extremely or very committed" to content marketing2

 See what I mean?
 Pay attention to these takeaways:

-Setting Your Content Creation Budget for 2017
+Setting Your Content Creation Budget for 2020

 Whether you’re just getting started with content marketing, or you’re looking to get the most out of next year’s efforts, most companies agree that focusing on original content is the best way to get noticed online and earn more visits, leads, and customers.

 While a lot of companies will say creating engaging content is their biggest challenge, companies with more experience creating content might have different issues, like tracking their content’s ROI or sticking to a consistent publishing schedule.
-Whatever the case might be, look at your goals for next year and think about how can you address your biggest challenges so that you aren’t impeded by anything trying to reach them.
+Whatever the case might be, look at your goals for next year and think about how you can address your biggest challenges so that you aren’t impeded by anything trying to reach them.

-For example, if your biggest problem is not having enough time to blog, but you’re going to need approximately 24 more blogs and 4 more advanced content offers in order to hit your target for more leads and visits, how can you make that possible?
+For example, if your biggest problem is not having enough time to blog, but you’re going to need approximately 24 more blog posts and 4 more advanced content offers in order to hit your target for more leads and visits, how can you make that possible?
 Does it mean adding another content-focused marketer to the team, or do you just need some help from a freelancer?

-3. What Are the Industry Norms/Expectations?
+5. What Are Industry Norms/Expectations?